-Don’t lock in gas when the grid is turning green!
+Don’t lock in fossil gas when the grid is turning green!

 When grid electricity is 100% renewable, if all your household appliances are electric, you will be able to cook, keep your family warm, and have plenty of hot water without generating any carbon emissions.